notpresident35/awesome-learn-gamedev/README.md

 Disclaimer: I'm a technical artist and gameplay programmer, so most of my role-specific resources are geared towards the art and tech disciplines.
 However, there should be something for _most_ disciplines, particularly in general materials and other curated lists.

+## Key

+💠 Starred Resources are "best for beginner" links.
+These include courses, classes, books, and lists aimed at people who are new to the games industry, or game development as a whole.

 🟪 Purple Resources are “most useful” links.
 These include highly influential courses/books, resources I've personally found invaluable, and other entire mega-lists.

 <br />